 Note: DeployHub Credentials can be used for authentication and associated to AWS.

 For every change made in your Function’s code, specifications, or pre/post actions, a new version of the Component is created, which in turn creates a new version of the Application.
 DeployHub tracks these versions of the Components to the Application, and only deploys the Functions that have changed, but continues to track a logical view of your new monolithic equivalent.

 Continuous Delivery and Lambda Functions

 DeployHub can be called by your favorite CI/CD engine such as Jenkins or CircleCI.
 Once called by your CI/CD engine, DeployHub takes over the process of preparing, tracking, and versioning your Lambda Function.

-DeployHub simplifies the management of Lambda Functions by organizing them into Domains for easy sharing, associating them to applications, versioning their configurations, and releasing them to AWS.
+DeployHub is a microservice catalog tool that simplifies the management of Lambda Functions by organizing them into Domains for easy sharing, associating them to applications, versioning their configurations, and releasing them to AWS.
 It can be called by your CI/CD process allowing you to support a pipeline process for your Lambda Functions.
 DeployHub tracks application versions to versions of your Lambda Functions building a single source of truth for easy rollback, rollforward, or even version jumping.